g10mistry19/Automated-Faceless-Content-Creation-Studio/README.md

 End-to-End Automation: A digital assembly line of AI agents handles everything:

-## Topic Discovery
+1.Topic Discovery

-1.Scriptwriting & Visual Prompting
+2.Scriptwriting & Visual Prompting

-2.Voiceover Generation (TTS)
+3.Voiceover Generation (TTS)

-3.Image Sourcing
+4.Image Sourcing

-4.Video Assembly, Merging & Subtitling
+5.Video Assembly, Merging & Subtitling

-5.AI-Powered Scripting: Uses Google's Gemini models to write captivating, curiosity-driven scripts in a consistent style, optimized for short-form video.
+6.AI-Powered Scripting: Uses Google's Gemini models to write captivating, curiosity-driven scripts in a consistent style, optimized for short-form video.

 ## How It Works ⚙️
 The studio operates on a multi-agent architecture orchestrated by a framework like LangGraph.
 Each agent performs a specific task and passes its work to the next agent in the production line: